A Lord Mayor for Wellington?

 Under the structure there would be:

-* A Greater Wellington Council with 10 councillors headed by a Lord Mayor, would be elected by the public.
+* A Greater Wellington Council with 10 councillors headed by a Lord Mayor, who would be elected by the public.

 * Six local area councils: Wellington, Porirua, Kapiti, Upper Hutt, Lower Hutt and Wairarapa.